How Can GIW Assist Customers with On-Site Safety Concerns?

 The customer asked GIW to design an adjustable shaft seal guard that would allow workers to properly maintain the stuffing boxes while the pumps were in operation.
 Always willing to go above and beyond for their customers, GIW Product Manager Jon Keith worked with Ben Hagler of Hagler Systems to design and build the requested guard.

-“Without the guard, a worker could easily get a glove or finger caught and lose a finger, or a dropped wrench could eject like a missile and hit someone,” Keith said.
+“Without the guard, a worker could get a glove or finger caught and lose a finger, or a dropped wrench could eject like a missile and hit someone,” Mr. Keith said.

 In addition, accident investigations require the pump train to be shut down.
 This can cost the mining operation upwards of $150,000 per hour.
 Maintaining safety and avoiding accident-related expenses were of major concern to the customer.

-According to Keith, the project took two years from inception to install.
-Now complete, the adjustable shaft seal guard will ensure maintenance personnel safety by avoiding dangerous proximity to the shaft or any rotating components.
+The adjustable shaft seal guard is now installed and will ensure maintenance personnel safety by avoiding dangerous proximity to the shaft or any rotating components.
 This translates to safer maintenance and less downtime due to accidents.

 As a result, GIW was awarded a plaque of recognition as the developer of the new Adjustable Shaft Seal Guard.